JohnTocci/Nullaxe/README.md

 ### Adding New Functions

-Sanex's modular architecture makes it easy to add new cleaning functions:
+Nullaxe's modular architecture makes it easy to add new cleaning functions:

-1. Create your function in `src/sanex/functions/`
+1. Create your function in `src/nullaxe/functions/`
-2. Add it to the imports in `src/sanex/functions/__init__.py`
+2. Add it to the imports in `src/nullaxe/functions/__init__.py`
-3. Add a corresponding method to the `Sanex` class
+3. Add a corresponding method to the `Nullaxe` class
 4. Write comprehensive tests in `tests/`

 ---

 ## 📋 Changelog

+- Migration: replace `import sanex as nlx` with `import nullaxe as nlx` and `sx(` with `nlx(`
 ### Version 0.3.0
 - ✨ Added `format_for_display` function + chain method for presentation formatting
 - ✨ Added support for currency, percentage, thousands, truncate, datetime formatting